seetaresearch/dragon/docs/api/python/dali/ops.rst

   : Copy image into a larger canvas.

   `class RandomBBoxCrop <ops/RandomBBoxCrop.html>`_
-  : Return a valid crop restricted by bounding boxes.
+  : Return an valid image crop restricted by bounding boxes.

   `class Reshape <ops/Reshape.html>`_
   : Change the dimensions of input.